 - Clean bathrooms with disinfecting disposable wipes

 - Smooth their beds

 What I’ve learned about How to make it work

-The key was being clear with the kids about exactly what their jobs are and that they’re part of a team.
+The key is being clear with the kids about exactly what their jobs are and that they’re part of a team.
 Working together, taking part in team building activities in Singapore, we’ll have a nice home that looks good and feels good too.

 Now my five-year-old unloads the dishwasher every morning.
 My husband helps him put the high things away.
 But it works (most of the time) because he knows this is his job and it’s never a surprise.
 Our six-year-old feeds the dogs every morning and her eight-year-old sister feeds them at night.
 At the end of the day, it’s up to our three-year-old to make sure all dog toys are in their basket.

 The daily expectations are also straight-forward: Everyone smoothes their beds in the morning, there’s nothing on the bedroom floors before dinner (a great time to do a quick check), I wash and fold the laundry but it’s up to each kid to put everything in their closets.
 At every meal, every little rascal is required to put his or her dishes into the dishwasher.
 Not next to the dishwasher.
 In it.
 And, the granddaddy of all home clutter: toys are put away when you’re done with them.
 BEFORE new toys come out.
 Otherwise my husband confiscates them and into the attic they go.